pagkly/Zed/Investopedia3/Exchange of Futures for Physical (EFP) Definition.md

 Exchange of futures for physical (EFP) is one of a few types of privately negotiated agreements that can then be registered with the exchange.
 The volume involved in the transaction is shown in the days’ trading when the transaction is registered, but the price at which the transaction was completed (the privately agreed upon price between the parties) is not revealed.

 When two parties have agreed to an exchange of futures for physicals, they then register the transaction with the relevant exchange.
-Exchange of futures for physical is also referred to as exchange of futures for product and exchange of futures for cash (as in [cash commodity](https://www.investopedia.com/terms/c/cashcommodity.asp)).
+Exchange of futures for physical is also referred to as exchange of futures for product and exchange of futures for cash (as in [[cash commodity]](https://www.investopedia.com/terms/c/cashcommodity.asp)).
 The term exchange of futures for physical is generally used to describe transactions of this nature even when the underlying are financial products rather than cash commodities.
-Exchange of futures for swap (EFS) can be used if the futures position is being traded for a [swap contract](https://www.investopedia.com/terms/s/swap.asp).
+Exchange of futures for swap (EFS) can be used if the futures position is being traded for a [[swap contract]](https://www.investopedia.com/terms/s/swap.asp).

 ## Example of Exchange of Futures for Physical